4/8/24

 Some fragrances are

 created with a specific purpose in mind, rather like cars.
 An econobox isn't made to be a race car, but it is made to get you anywhere reliably.
 I thought of a car when I first tried Davidoff's Hot Water, the long-awaited yang to Cool Water's yin.
 While the 1988 Bourdon fougère is most certainly a macaw blue BMW M3 (e30) Evolution 2, replete with rear spoiler, sunroof delete, and 11.0:1 compression ratio, the 2009 Hot Water is a relatively meek tenth generation wide-body E140 Corolla sedan in Barcelona red.
 Sure, it boasts a hip image with its ribbed bottle and ominous blackout badging, but this stuff gets the shakes when you try to push it past 95.
 Its performance is the opposite of sexy.
-But it doesn't need to seduce you, it just needs to get you through the workday, and Hot Water performs just fine in the carpool lane.
+But it doesn't need to seduce you, it just needs to get you through the workday, and Hot Water performs handily in the carpool lane.

 Its top is a sweet melange of herbal and woody notes, mostly light artemisia and basil, with hints of pink and black pepper to liven things, but honestly it's the tamest intro to any fragrance in my collection.
 You could hate this stuff and still be tempted to wear it, just to see what kind of mileage you get.
 It's that innocuous.
 Get over the first ten minutes, and Hot Water settles into a droning hum of synthetic styrax, benzoin resin, basil, more basil, and clean musk.
 This endures for roughly seven hours, after which the whole thing chugs down to a thin whisper of mostly semisweet musk.
 I find the basil note to be interesting: when I sniff where I sprayed, exhale on it a few times, then inhale deeply, I get a very realistic and natural-smelling basil note.
 Pull back and breathe normal, and it's simply a dull sweetness, reminiscent of Joop!
 Homme with none of the power.